A fluorescent lamp converts electrical energy into useful light much more efficiently than incandescent lamps.

 - When an AC voltage is applied to a tube light fixture, the voltage passes through the choke, the starter, and the filaments of the tube.

 - The filaments light up and instantly warm up the tube.
 The starter is made up of a discharge bulb with two electrodes next to it.
 When electricity passes through it an electrical arc is created between the two electrodes.
-This creates light, however the heat from the bulb causes one of the electrodes (a bimetallic strip) to bend, making contact with the other electrode.
+This creates a light, however, the heat from the bulb causes one of the electrodes (a bimetallic strip) to bend, making contact with the other electrode.
 This stops the charged particles from creating the electrical arc that created light.
 However, now that the heat from the light is gone, the bimetallic strip cools and bends away from the electrode, opening the circuit again.

 - At this point, the ballast or choke “kick’s back” it’s stored current, which again passes through the filaments and ignites the tube light once again.